CarlosUlisesOchoa/Bookmarks-to-Notion/README.md

 The script will read the URLs from the bookmarks file, scrape each web page, process the scraped information, and create a new page in Notion.

-## Output

-The script logs its progress and prints messages with timestamps to the console.
-After each URL is processed, the script prints whether the operation was successful.
-At the end, the script prints the total number of URLs, and how many of them were processed successfully or failed.